Darsh-A/Onlyfans18-/IDC/IDC101/UNIX Operating System.md

 - 'c' has to be substituted for the numeric value of the permissions to be assigned for 'others'

 **Example**:
-`chmod 700` gives read, write and execute permissions to the user `chmod 764` gives read, write and execute permissions to the user; read and write permission to the group; and read permission to others
+`chmod 700` gives read, write and execute permissions to the user and no permission `chmod 764` gives read, write and execute permissions to the user; read and write permission to the group; and read permission to others